microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 ## Client Mode

 Client mode operation allows the microcontroller to act as an attached device in an application.
-The main microcontroller/microprocessor might handle the computations and execution of high-speed or complex operations, while the attached device may handle tasks that are simpler or require  real-time control / management without the added software complexity.
+The main microcontroller/microprocessor might handle the computations and execution of high-speed or complex operations, while the attached device may handle tasks that are simpler or require  real-time control / management without the added software complexity on the main device.

 **Note: This API only supports interrupt driven operation.**